-Our City of Mount Dora will celebrate EARTH DAY MOUNT DORA on Saturday, April 13th 2019 in partnership with the Mount Dora Friends of the Environment, Inc. and the City of Mount Dora.
+The City of Mount Dora will celebrate EARTH DAY MOUNT DORA on Saturday, April 13th 2019 in partnership with the Mount Dora Friends of the Environment, Inc. and the City of Mount Dora.
 This event, on Sat., April 13th will be held in Donnelly Park, please save the date!
-Students in the area are invited to participate in a poster contest for this event!
+CONGRATULATIONS to MDHS student, Paris Chambliss, for winning the poster design contest for this event!

 Mount Dora High School is proud to announce that we will be one of Lake County’s first Digital Discovery Schools during the 2018-19 school year.
 Every MDHS student will receive a Chromebook for use at school and at home to help support their learning.
 Please click the chromebook quick link above for more information.